Quantum (NASDAQ:QMCO) Updates Q2 2023 Earnings Guidance

 Quantum (NASDAQ:QMCO – Get Rating) issued an update on its second quarter 2023 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of -$0.03–$0.01 for the period, compared to the consensus estimate of -$0.02.
+The company provided earnings per share guidance of -$0.03–$0.01 for the period, compared to the consensus earnings per share estimate of -$0.02.
 The company issued revenue guidance of $91.00 million-$99.00 million, compared to the consensus revenue estimate of $94.77 million.

 Analyst Upgrades and Downgrades

-QMCO has been the topic of several recent analyst reports.
-Lake Street Capital cut their price objective on shares of Quantum from $6.00 to $4.00 and set a buy rating on the stock in a research report on Thursday, June 9th.
-Northland Securities decreased their target price on Quantum from $7.00 to $6.00 in a research report on Thursday, June 9th.
-Finally, B. Riley reduced their target price on shares of Quantum from $4.00 to $2.75 and set a neutral rating for the company in a report on Thursday, June 9th.
+A number of analysts have issued reports on the stock.
+Lake Street Capital reduced their price target on shares of Quantum from $6.00 to $4.00 and set a buy rating on the stock in a report on Thursday, June 9th.
+B. Riley cut their target price on shares of Quantum from $4.00 to $2.75 and set a neutral rating on the stock in a report on Thursday, June 9th.
+Finally, Northland Securities decreased their target price on Quantum from $7.00 to $6.00 in a report on Thursday, June 9th.

-Several hedge funds have recently bought and sold shares of QMCO.
-Walleye Capital LLC purchased a new position in Quantum during the first quarter valued at approximately $912,000.
-Virtu Financial LLC purchased a new stake in shares of Quantum in the 1st quarter valued at approximately $28,000.
-State Street Corp boosted its holdings in shares of Quantum by 7.9% in the 1st quarter.
-State Street Corp now owns 874,452 shares of the company’s stock valued at $1,985,000 after buying an additional 64,208 shares in the last quarter.
-Engineers Gate Manager LP boosted its stake in Quantum by 792.6% during the 1st quarter.
+Several hedge funds and other institutional investors have recently modified their holdings of the business.
+Virtu Financial LLC bought a new position in shares of Quantum in the first quarter worth $28,000.
+Renaissance Technologies LLC purchased a new stake in Quantum during the 1st quarter valued at $29,000.
+Sei Investments Co. increased its stake in shares of Quantum by 31.2% in the 1st quarter.
+Sei Investments Co. now owns 34,475 shares of the company’s stock worth $57,000 after purchasing an additional 8,203 shares in the last quarter.
+Invesco Ltd. boosted its holdings in shares of Quantum by 189.7% during the 1st quarter.
+Invesco Ltd. now owns 140,057 shares of the company’s stock valued at $318,000 after purchasing an additional 91,709 shares during the last quarter.
+Finally, Engineers Gate Manager LP raised its position in Quantum by 792.6% in the 1st quarter.
 Engineers Gate Manager LP now owns 206,774 shares of the company’s stock worth $469,000 after purchasing an additional 183,609 shares during the period.
-Finally, Invesco Ltd. boosted its stake in Quantum by 189.7% during the 1st quarter.
-Invesco Ltd. now owns 140,057 shares of the company’s stock worth $318,000 after purchasing an additional 91,709 shares during the period.
 Institutional investors own 80.07% of the company’s stock.

 Quantum Corporation provides products for storing and managing digital video and unstructured data in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 The company offers CatDV, an asset management and workflow orchestration platform that provides asset management, automation, and collaboration tools for organization that manages large volumes of digital media; StorNext software systems that enable high-speed ingest, editing, processing, and management of digital video and image datasets; and Scalar tape systems that provide long-term data storage facility to archive and preserve digital content for decades.